Honey Whole Wheat Sourdough Discard Bread

 • First Rise: Cover the dough and let it rise in a warm place for about an hour or until just about doubled in size.
 The temperature of your dough and ambient temperature will determine how quickly the dough rises.

 • Shaping: Once risen, turn the dough out onto the countertop.
-Pat the dough into a small rectangle about the size of a 9 by 5 bread pan (use your bread pan as a guide).
+Pat the dough into a small rectangle about the size of a 9 by 5 loaf pan (use your pan as a guide).
 Starting closest to you, roll the dough up tightly, pressing in at the seam with every roll.
 After it forms a cylinder, pinch the seam closed.

 • Second Rise: Spray the bread pan if it's not non-stick and place the dough into the bread pan.
 Cover with a shower cap or kitchen towel.
 Let the dough rise again, for about an hour until just about doubled in size.
 Once doubled, take your finger and press it gently into the side of the dough.
 If the dough springs back just a little but leaves a small indentation, it's ready to bake.